-Battle Creek Academy makes no discrimination on the basis of race, color, ethnic background, country of origin, or gender in the administration of education policies, applications of admission, scholarship or loan programs, and extracurricular programs.
-Enrollment is extended to any student who upholds a reverence for God and is willing to observe all school regulations.
+Battle Creek Academy does not discriminate based on of race, color, ethnic background, country of origin, or gender in the administration of education policies, applications of admission, scholarship or loan programs, and extracurricular programs.

 NOTE: This handbook is a summary of the school's rules and expectations and is not a comprehensive statement of school procedures.